 Scoop up all the decorative pillows, the afghans, the throws, etc., and launder them or send them to the cleaners.

+Yours are fake?
 No problem.
-Blow dry silk flowers clean, or else pop them in a plastic bag with a little salt and shake vigorously.
+Blow-dry silk flowers clean, or pop them in a plastic bag with a bit of salt and shake vigorously.

 Clean your pantry.
 Toss foods your kids will never eat; foods that have long since expired; spices that have lost their oomph.

-Clean all the electronics.
-Clean the CD player, the remotes, the HDTVs.
-Wipe down your video camera. iCloth Lens and Screen Cleaner Pro-grade Wipes can help you do this quickly and inexpensively.
+Clean all the electronics: the HDTV, wipe down your video camera. iCloth Lens and Screen Cleaner Pro-grade Wipes can help you do this quickly and inexpensively.
 Read the directions (finally) for your digital camera.

-Try storing all warranties and manuals in one file so you’ll know where they are in the new year ahead.
+Try storing all warranties and manuals in one file, so you'll know where they are in the new year ahead.
 January house cleaning checklist complete - Happy New Year!